-Incoming freshmen are initially advised during New Student Enrollment.
+Incoming freshmen are initially advised over the summer during New Student Enrollment.
 From that time forward, currently enrolled students should consult with their assigned faculty adviser regularly, especially during the Pre-Registration period each fall and spring (approximately the ninth week of each semester), and during the Priority Registration period immediately after Fall Break and Spring Break.
 Music students are strongly encouraged to complete their registration during Priority Registration rather than waiting for the General Registration period that follows.

 Waiver of Credits for Competency in Core Courses

 Students who demonstrate mastery of Music Core course content (typically MUSC 131, 132 or 165; MUAP 231, 232) will have the appropriate required degree courses waived.
 However, the total minimum 120 credit hour requirement for the degree must still be satisfied, and the student may use University credit from any department to satisfy the 120-hour requirement.